jundalisay/sp/content/en/research/constitutions/eu/part-3/title-3f.md

+---
-CHAPTER 2: ECONOMIC AND MONETARY POLICY
+title: "ECONOMIC AND MONETARY POLICY"
+heading: "Title 3 Chapter 2"
+weight: 34
+image: "/flags/eu.png"
+description: ""
+icon: eu
+---

-Article 3-177
+### Article 3-177

 For the purposes set out in Article I-3, the activities of the Member States and the Union shall include, as provided in the Constitution, the adoption of an economic policy which is based on the close coordination of Member States' economic policies, on the internal market and on the definition of common objectives, and conducted in accordance with the principle of an open market economy with free competition.

 Concurrently with the foregoing, and as provided in the Constitution and in accordance with the procedures set out therein, these activities shall include a single currency, the euro, and the definition and conduct of a single monetary policy and exchange-rate policy, the primary objective of both of